 2. Essential Skills Required to Succeed in Your Career

-The family nurse practitioner and the psychiatric mental health nurse practitioner share many of the same essential skills to succeed.
+Family nurse practitioners and the psychiatric mental health nurse practitioners share many of the same essential skills to succeed.
 For both career paths, you will need the critical skill of the ability to listen.
 Listening to your patient, whether you are an FNP or PMHNP, will help you best treat your patient.
 Another essential skill both career paths need is to be able to work well with other disciplines.
 In some instances, to best care for a patient, you will need to collaborate with others.
 Excellent analytical skills are essential to think critically and to be confident in the decisions you make for your patients.
 Core competencies are critical and are a foundation for the vital skills that drive the family nurse practitioner and the psychiatric mental health nurse practitioner.

 3. FNP vs. PMHNP: What Education is Required to Become?